Jay Howard: 2010 season

 While Howard was announced in late 2009 with SFR for four events – Indianapolis Motor Speedway, Texas Motor Speedway, Chicagoland Speedway, Mid-Ohio Sports Car Course – on 1 March 2010, SFR announced that they would add the Kansas Speedway event to Howard's campaign.
 On 14 April, Howard joined team owner Fisher when he was the first entrant for the 2010 Indianapolis 500, while celebrating the 100th anniversary of English drivers competing at the legendary Indianapolis Motor Speedway.

 On 21 April, Howard unveiled the 2010 paint scheme for his No. 66 Service Central entry at Kansas Speedway during a private test.
 On 23 May, Howard had qualified for the 94th running of the Indianapolis 500.
 With just minutes left before the gun would fire to signal the 33-car field, Howard's entry was withdrawn due to pressure from next in queue, veteran driver Paul Tracy.
 Howard failed to show sufficient speed to qualify and missed the race.
 On 28 August, Howard competed in his last race with SFR, fulfilling his contract with the team.

 On 10 October, Howard won the RoboPong 200 all-star kart race at the New Castle Motorsports Park along with teammate Bill McLaughlin Jr., beating such notable drivers as Will Power and Graham Rahal, among others.

 2011 season

 Howard noted in an interview on 14 October 2010, on Trackside with Curt Cavin and Kevin Lee on 1070 The Fan Indianapolis, that he would in no way return to SFR after the year they had.
 He also noted that he has his 2011 Indianapolis 500 program solidified and the team would be announced soon.
 Howard signed a deal with Rahal Letterman Lanigan Racing in association with Sam Schmidt Motorsports to race in the 2011 Indianapolis 500 and the twin races at Texas Motor Speedway.
-Howard successfully qualified for the Indy 500 on pole day in the 20th position.
-He crashed out of the race after completing 60 laps and was credited with 30th place.
-Two weeks later, he finished 15th and 20th in the twin races at Texas Motor Speedway.
+Howard successfully qualified for the Indy 500 on pole day in the twentieth position.
+He crashed out of the race after completing sixty laps and was credited with thirtieth place.
+Two weeks later, he finished fifteenth and twentieth in the twin races at Texas Motor Speedway.